JonathonMitchellCode/JonathonMitchellCode/README.md

 ### Hi there, I'm Jonathon Mitchell 👋

-I'm a passionate Software Developer and Computer Science enthusiast, eager to explore the realms of technology and innovation.
+I'm a passionate Computer Science enthusiast, eager to explore the realms of technology and innovation.
 With a solid foundation in coding, problem-solving, and an inherent curiosity, I'm dedicated to crafting efficient solutions and contributing to the world of software.

 - 🔭 I’m currently honing my skills in software development through personal projects and continuous learning.
 - 🌱 I love diving into algorithms and exploring their applications in real-world scenarios.